 Many citizens are not aware that they aren't required by law to answer all police questions, even if they were driving.
 Even if you are required to show your ID, you may not have to say more about anything your plans or how much you have had to drink, in the case of a potential DUI arrest.
 Federal law protects all of us and gives assurances that let you remain silent or give only a little information.
 While it's usually a good plan to work nicely with officers, it's important to be aware that you have rights.

-Imagine a scene where police suspect you may have committed a crime, but in fact you are innocent.
-This is just one time where it's in your best interest to be advised by a qualified, competent attorney.
-Laws change regularly, and different laws apply in different areas.
-This is particularly true since laws occasionally change and legal matters are decided often that also make a difference.
+Imagine a scene where officers believe you have committed a crime, but you aren't guilty.
+This is just one instance where you should to hire a qualified, competent attorney.
+Legal matters change often, and different laws apply in different areas.
+This is notably true since laws occasionally change and legal matters are decided often that also make a difference.